djeada/Numpy-Tutorials/README.md

 * Concatenating refers to joining a sequence of arrays along an existing axis.
 * Appending means adding values along the specified axis at the end of the array.
-* Spliting is a process of breaking an array into sub-arrays of identical size.
+* Spliting is the process of breaking an array into sub-arrays of identical size.

 <h1>Accessing elements </h1>